MerkleBros/cozy.computer/_posts/2020-02-26-scraping-speculative-fiction-short-stories-using-python-and-beautiful-soup-4.md

     main()
 ```

 That's it!
-Run `python3 app.py` and after some time we'll have all of the magazine's stories available as a pickle file `stories.p`.
+Run `python3 app.py` and after some time we'll have `869` of the magazine's stories available as a pickle file `stories.p`.

+A few stories have a different HTML structure and throw errors when processed - we'll have to manually account for those in our code later.

+To update the data in the future, remove `issue_links.p` and `story_links.p` (or move them to old_pickles directory) and run the script again.
+You don't need to remove `stories.p` since the Python script only saves new stories.

 This process can be extended to other speculative fiction magazines that have content available online for free.
-In the future we'll use these stories to answer some interesting questions about speculative fiction and authors of speculative fiction.
+In the future we'll use these stories to answer some interesting questions about speculative fiction.